chrisrcole/openbook/README.md

 # openbook

- Facebook Clone using React, Redux, Typescript, and MongoDB
+Facebook Clone using React, Redux, Javascript, and MongoDB